maratb887-max/WRO-Future-Engineers-2026-ev3/src/README.md

 Control software
 ====

-This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+This directory contains the source code for the vehicle's control software, developed entirely by the team.
+It includes all necessary files and artifacts required to manage dependencies and build the project, ensuring full reproducibility of the system.

-All artifacts required to resolve dependencies and build the project must be included in this directory as well.